funRiceGenes/funRiceGenes.github.io/_posts/OS/C/2015-01-20-OsCPK24~OsCDPK14~OsCDPK24.md

     + In addition to these effects in responses to cold stress, we found that the kinase activity of OsCPK24 varied under different calcium concentrations
     + Further, OsCPK24 phosphorylated OsGrx10, a glutathione-dependent thioltransferase, at rates modulated by changes in calcium concentration
     + Conclusions: OsANN4 plays a crucial role in the ABA response, partially by modulating ROS production, mediating Ca2+ influx or interacting with OsCDPK24
+    + This study revealed the molecular mechanism of ET-induced resistance to Xoo in rice via OsCPK24, which provided a basis for the development of new bactericides based on the OsCPK24 protein
+    + In addition, the biological function of OsCPK24 as a mediator for rice resistance to Xoo was determined through the anti-Xoo phenotypic test of OsCPK24 transgenic rice and the affinity analysis of the OsCPK24 recombinant protein in vitro and ET

 * **Connection**
     + __OsCPK24~OsCDPK14~OsCDPK24__, __OsDi19-4__, [OsDi19-4 acts downstream of OsCDPK14 to positively regulate ABA response in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsDi19-4 acts downstream of OsCDPK14 to positively regulate ABA response in rice.%5BTitle%5D), OsDi19-4 acts downstream of OsCDPK14 to positively regulate ABA response in rice.